21-Hydroxylase: Function

-21-hydroxylase is essential for the biosynthesis of cortisol and aldosterone.
+Steroid 21-hydroxylase is essential for the biosynthesis of cortisol and aldosterone.

-Structure

-21-hydroxylase, as a member of the cytochrome P450 family of monooxygenase enzymes, contains a conserved core of a four α-helix bundle, two additional alpha helices, two sets of β-sheets, and a heme cofactor binding loop.
-Each subunit in the human enzyme consists of a total of 13 α-helices and 9 β-strands that folds into a triangular prism-like tertiary structure.
-The iron(III) heme group that defines the active site resides in the center of each subunit.
-The human enzyme binds one substrate at a time.
-In contrast, the well-characterized bovine enzyme can bind two substrates.
-The human and bovine enzyme share 80% amino acid sequence identity, but are structurally different, particularly in loop regions, and also evident in secondary structure elements.

 Mechanism

-21-Hydroxylase is a cytochrome P450 enzyme that is notable for its substrate specificity and relatively high catalytic efficiency.
-Variations of the 21-hydroxylase enzyme can be found in all vertebrates.
+Steroid 21-hydroxylase is a cytochrome P450 enzyme that is notable for its substrate specificity and relatively high catalytic efficiency.

-Like other cytochrome P450 enzymes, 21-hydroxylase participates in the cytochrome P450 catalytic cycle and engages in one-electron transfer with NADPH-P450 reductase.
-21-Hydroxylase is highly specific for hydroxylation of progesterone and 17-hydroxyprogesterone.
+Like other cytochrome P450 enzymes, steroid 21-hydroxylase participates in the cytochrome P450 catalytic cycle and engages in one-electron transfer with NADPH-P450 reductase.
+Steroid 21-hydroxylase is highly specific for hydroxylation of progesterone and 17-hydroxyprogesterone.
 This is in marked contrast to the evolutionarily and functionally related P450 enzyme 17-hydroxylase, which has a broad range of substrates.